populse/populse_mia/docs/html/_sources/documentation/preferences.rst.txt

   * Version 1 controller
       * Use Capsul controler version 1 (Should be soon delated)

+  * Number of thumbnails in Data Browser
+      * Set number of thumbnails wanted in Data Browser

   * Radiological orientation in miniviewer (data browser)
       * Use radiological orientation in MRIConv (data browser)